TBChess/TBChess/README.md

 This will run everything for you.
 If you want to build individual components, see the `build.sh` script.

+Once the app is running, you'll see a message in the terminal asking you to create a super user.

 ## Project Structure

 - `app/` - Flutter app (web, mobile, desktop)